Select an option below to read their profiles.

 Rhiannon supports the work of the European for Nutrition and Health Alliance Secretariat and also works as the Office Manager to Baroness Greengross in the House of Lords.
 She has a keen interest in intergenerational and housing issues.

-Ben Franklin is Senior Research Fellow at the ILC-UK with a deep interest in the social and economic effects of population change.
+Ben Franklin is Head of Economics of an Ageing Society at the ILC-UK with a deep interest in the social and economic effects of population change.
 Since joining the organisation in December 2013 Ben has been lead author on numerous reports related to pensions and savings, longer working lives, the adult social care workforce and more.
 His research has gained significant national media publicity as well as helping to shape public policy.
 Ben has spoken at many high profile events and conferences, most notably at the launch of the Missing Million report with the Prince of Wales.

 Prior to ILC-UK, Ben worked as an Associate for the Financial Conduct Authority (FCA) where he undertook economic analysis in order to support the organisation’s shift to a more forward looking approach to regulating the financial services industry.
 This included drafting detailed internal notes on the UK’s economic outlook, UK regional risk hotspots, profitability challenges facing firms and sectors and analysis of economic forecasts.